learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 the Enumerable character.
 Pick a few methods that you find interesting and look at the code examples.
 You don't need to understand the code fully here, just appreciate what kinds of things you'll be able to do with collections.
-What are the return values for applying such-and-such Enumerable.
+What are the return values for applying such-and-such Enumerable?

 ### Enumeration versus Enumerables